-For 1a.i: Discuss and answer the following questions to support consensus scoring conversations:
+Discuss and answer the following questions to support consensus scoring conversations: 1g.i

-• Do the materials engage all students in learning opportunities (at least one per learning sequence) that integrate all three dimensions in meaningful ways?

-- Which SEP elements are present and focal?
-Are students actually engaging in the practice? - Which CCCs are present and focal?
+- Do the materials engage all students in learning opportunities (at least one per learning sequence) that integrate all three dimensions in meaningful ways? - Which SEP elements are present and focal?
+Are students actually engaging with the SEP element? - Which CCC elements are present and focal?
 Are students actually engaging with the CCC element? - Which DCI elements are present and focal?
-Are students actually engaging with the DCI element? - To what degree of frequency does the series focus on integration of three dimensions, and at what level (unit, learning sequence, and/or lesson/activity)?
+Are students actually engaging with the DCI element? - To what degree of frequency does the course focus on integration of three dimensions, and at what level (unit, learning sequence, and/or lesson/activity)? - Are the materials designed for students to actively engage in the SEPs and CCCs to deepen understanding and use of DCIs?